namhyung/uftrace/doc/uftrace-report.md

 -k, \--kernel
 :   Trace kernel functions as well as user functions.
 Only kernel functions inside user functions will be shown.

--K, \--kernel-full
+--kernel-full
-:   Trace kernel functions as well as user functions.
-All kernel functions will be shown.
+:   Show all kernel functions called outside of user functions.

 EXAMPLE